 A: There are a few, but people involvement is the most important.
-People are your most valuable investment.
-People are also a recurring expense and often underutilized investment.
+People are your most valuable investment, which is often underutilized.
 An innovative culture leverages people's diverse expertise, knowledge, and wisdom as your competitive advantage.
 Remember, people deliver the same experience to the customers that they receive from their leadership, especially senior leadership.
 One of the most important aspects is visual knowledge management (VKM).

 Q: What makes you so knowledgeable about performance improvement?

 A: Nearly three and a half decades of practical experience.
 My wisdom and insight, coupled with proven tools and techniques developed by such improvement pioneers as, but not limited to, Dale Carnegie, Dr. William Edwards Deming, and Joseph Juran.
-I greatly simplify the best of these tools and techniques so customers can focus on the benefits of continuously self-improving their people, processes, performance, and ultimately profit.
+I make it easy for you to understand and use the best of these tools, so you can can focus on the benefits of continuously self-improving your people, processes, performance, and ultimately profit.

 Q: Why do we need to be concerned about performance improvement?

 A: Performance improvement is about continuously improving all aspects of operational performance.
 Many organizations lack a formal process for improvement, therefore greatly limiting their potential.
 Some improvements are small and appear insignificant by themselves but will represent a noticeable return on investment over time.
 Companies who do not embrace performance improvement tend to follow the classic devastating patterns of lay-offs and other reactionary steps that give the false impression they are doing what’s necessary.

 Q: Isn’t performance improvement "tinkering" with our people?